-(IAI: F2 902) Covers painting, sculpture and architecture from the pre-Renaissance to the present.
-Critical analysis of traditional and contemporary art forms.
+(IAI: F2 902) Studies the historical development of the visual arts (painting, drawing, printmaking, sculpture and architecture) in Western society, focusing on major artistic styles and movements from the pre-Renaissance to the present.
+Examines works of art as expressions of the ideas and beliefs of artists within their cultural and social contexts.
 Prerequisite(s): None.
 (PCS 1.1, 3 credit hours - 3 hours lecture 0 hours lab)